-As a consequence, many businesses in many jurisdictions have or will experience significant reductions in revenue.
+Consequently, many businesses in many jurisdictions have or will experience significant reductions in revenue.
 These revenue losses will generally be an unexpected loss that managers have not hedged against, directly or indirectly, ex ante.
-If these losses are left to lie where they fall, some businesses will rapidly move from a pre-pandemic state of solvency to a post-pandemic state of insolvency, at least in the cash-flow sense.2 In some cases, the business may no longer be considered economically viable (i.e. no longer capable of achieving a turnover that exceeds operating costs), but in many cases this will not be so.
-In the case of a jurisdiction in 'lockdown', many businesses that suffer a loss of revenue may reasonably be expected to again achieve a turnover that
+If these losses are left to lie where they fall, some businesses will rapidly move from a pre-pandemic state of solvency to a post-pandemic state of insolvency.2 In some cases, the business may no longer be considered economically viable (i.e. no longer capable of achieving

 ^{} Kristin van Zwieten is Clifford Chance Associate Professor of Law and Finance in the Law Faculty at the University of Oxford, Gullifer Fellow at Harris Manchester College, and Research Member of ECGI.
 Horst Eidenmüller is Statutory Professor of Commercial Law in the Law Faculty at the University of Oxford, Fellow of St Hugh's College and Research Member of ECGI.
 Oren Sussman is Reader in Finance at the Said Business School at the University of Oxford, Fellow of Wadham College, and Research Member of ECGI.
-We are grateful to Aurelio Gurrea Martinez, Simon Gleeson, Thom Wetzer, Reinhard Bork, John Armour, and participants at a Business Law Workshop in Oxford for helpful comments on this project.
+We are grateful to David Skeel, Mark Roe, Sarah Paterson, Antonia Menezes, Aurelio Gurrea Martinez, Simon Gleeson, Thom Wetzer, Reinhard Bork, John Armour, and participants at a Business Law Workshop in Oxford, and at a workshop for the World Bank Insolvency & Debt Resolution team, for helpful comments on this paper.
+The paper is part of a broader project that has received funding from the COVID-19 Research Response Fund administered by the University of Oxford.